KIPAC/BootCamp/docs/linux_setup.md

 You can download miniconda from there, (make sure to get the python 3 version):

 [minconda](https://docs.conda.io/en/latest/miniconda.html)

+If you are using the Windows Subsystem for Linux, you will want to get the Linux version of miniconda; otherwise, you will want the Windows version.

 If you go the route of installing miniconda there are a number of packages, such as jupyter notebooks that you will likely need to install.